From the European STK 600 championship to a double MotoGP race winner, this is the story of Danilo Petrucci

 Petrucci on the Barni Racing Ducati, 2011

 This year was enough for Petrucci to make a shock move to MotoGP, albeit on the worst bike on the grid, but nevertheless on the MotoGP grid, a dream for many people across the world.
-The rise to the top was a slow burner, the Italian rode for the Came IodaRacing Project which spanned for three seasons, riding their Ioda-Suter before moving to an outdated ART machine.
+The rise to the top was a slow burner as the Italian rode for the hugely under performing Came IodaRacing Project which spanned for three seasons, riding their Ioda-Suter before moving to an outdated ART machine.
 Despite the lack of competitive machinery, Petrucci was able to impress with his results, he was expected to be at the back of the grid every race, however, he was a regular points scorer and finished Valencia 2012 in eighth place.